Subaru Tribeca: History

-2006–2007
+2005–2007

-The B9 Tribeca featured a triangular grille and a rounded body shape.
-Subaru also used the grille styling on the Impreza, and the Japanese market Subaru R1 and R2 kei car products.
-As this styling motif proved controversial, all future Subaru redesigns abandoned this design language as well as the "B" naming scheme.
+Subaru designed the B9 Tribeca with a roughly triangular grille and a rounded body shape, mirroring the styling of the Impreza, and the Japanese market Subaru R1 and R2 kei car products.
+As this proved controversial, all future Subaru redesigns abandoned this design language as well as the "B" naming scheme.
+The Guardian said the Tribeca "could even be deemed handsome, if you like this kind of thing" before elaborating on "the sheer embarrassment of its scale in a suburban setting", calling it a "bungalow-size, high-riding suburban 4x4".

 The grille design and aviation theme was initially conceived and applied to the earlier B11S and B9 Scrambler concept vehicles by Fuore Design, an independent design consulting firm based in Spain.
 The grille design was reportedly "meant to convey parent-company Fuji Heavy Industries' glorious history in aviation".
 While the exterior design was largely complete prior to the arrival of Subaru designer Andreas Zapatinas, Zapatinas and his team were responsible for the design of the interior, and the dashboard in particular.

 The Tribeca was initially powered by the 3.0-liter EZ30 boxer engine paired with a five-speed automatic transmission.

 The Tribeca was slightly reworked in 2006 for the 2007 model year.
 The updated model, first shown at the Chicago Auto Show, included a revised grille, struts, stabilizer bars, and spring rates.
 Inside, XM Satellite Radio and iPod connectors were provided.
 A backup camera and parking assist system were optional for the navigation system.
 A "Special Edition" package included a mesh grille, XM radio, and unique wheels.